 - Building and maintaining learner engagement in an online teaching environment

-community advisory position on the Strategic Planning Action Committee for Professional
+position on the Strategic Planning Action Committee for Professional Development and

-Development and appointed membership on the Superintendent's district Parent Advisory
+appointed membership on the Superintendent's District Parent Advisory Council.

-Mitzi's university leadership and community involvement also include her current roles as Associate Chair, Outreach and Engagement Committee chair, Strategic Planning Committee member for HDFS, College of Human Sciences Teaching Effectiveness Committee member, TTU eLearning Council member, and faculty advisor to the Human Development and Family Studies undergraduate student Ambassador program.
-Formerly she served as faculty advisor for national College of Human Sciences honor society Phi Upsilon Omicron, Covenant Health System Foundation Gala committee underwriting chair, American Cancer Society Cattle Barron's Ball silent auction committee member, on the Spirit Ranch board of directors and as an active and sustaining member and advisor for the Junior League of Lubbock, Inc. where her leadership roles have included Executive Board Placement Vice President, Nominating committee chair, Pat S. Moore Award selection committee chair, Public Relations chair and Holiday Happening Publicity chair.
-She is currently serving the Junior League of Lubbock as Membership Development sustaining advisor and works with her HDFS and EC students to support the Junior League's Food2Kids weekend food bag hunger prevention program.
-Mitzi and her son Nathan, a student at Hutchinson Middle School, also enjoy serving together on the Change for Children: Breaking the Cycle of Poverty leadership team, an initiative of Lakeridge United Methodist Church that partners with 15 middle schools in the Lubbock area to provide weekend food bags and hygiene items for at risk students and their families in the Lubbock, Lubbock Cooper and Frenship Independent School districts.
+Mitzi's university leadership and community engagement also include her administrative appointment as Associate Chair, Outreach and Engagement Committee chair, Strategic Planning Committee member for HDFS, College of Human Sciences Teaching Effectiveness Committee member, TTU eLearning Council member, and faculty advisor to the Human Development and Family Studies undergraduate student Ambassador program.
+Formerly she served as faculty advisor for national College of Human Sciences honor society Phi Upsilon Omicron, as Covenant Health System Foundation Gala committee underwriting chair, American Cancer Society Cattle Barron's Ball silent auction committee member, on the Spirit Ranch board of directors and as an active and sustaining member and sustaining advisor for the Junior League of Lubbock where her leadership roles included Executive Board Placement Vice President, Nominating Committee chair, Pat S. Moore Award selection committee chair, Public Relations Chair and Holiday Happening Publicity Chair.
+Mitzi continues to serve the Junior League of Lubbock as Membership Development sustaining advisor and works with her HDFS and EC students to support the Junior League's Food2Kids weekend food bag hunger prevention program.
+Mitzi and her son Nathan, a student at Lubbock High School, also enjoy serving together on the Change for Children: Breaking the Cycle of Poverty leadership team, an initiative of Lakeridge United Methodist Church that partners with 15 middle schools in the Lubbock area to provide weekend food bags and hygiene items for at risk students and their families in the Lubbock, Lubbock Cooper and Frenship Independent School districts.
 Mitzi and her daughter Viviana, a student at Hutchinson Middle School, volunteer together in the Lubbock chapter of the National Charity League and will serve as Membership Vice President and Class of 2025 President during the upcoming 2020-2021 year.

 From Elementary to University